Toyota C-HR: Japan

 In Japan, the C-HR is sold at all Toyota dealership sales channels (Toyota Store, Toyopet Store, Toyota Corolla Store and Netz Store).
 The Japanese market C-HR is powered by either 1.2-litre turbocharged petrol engine, or 1.8-litre Hybrid.
-The FWD models are available with both engines, while the only motor for the AWD models is 1.2-litre turbo.
+The FWD models are available with both engines, while the only engine for the AWD models is the 1.2-litre turbo.
 Model grades are S, S-LED, G, S-T and G-T. Models S, S-LED, G are powered with a 1.2-litre turbo engine, while other models by a 1.8-litre Hybrid.
 LED Package is exclusive for the G and S-LED packages.

 Asia

 The Thai-built C-HR with 1.8-litre 2ZR-FBE or 2ZR-FE engine is sold in certain Asian countries such as Thailand, Indonesia, Malaysia and Brunei.
 The ASEAN production version was unveiled in Thailand on 30 November 2017, at the 34th Thailand International Motor Expo.

 For the Indonesian market, the C-HR was launched on 10 April 2018, initially with a 1.8-litre 2ZR-FE petrol engine.
 The hybrid variant followed later on 22 April 2019.
 The petrol variant was discontinued in March 2022.
-The remaining sole hybrid variant received Toyota Safety Sense on 27 May 2022.
+The remaining sole hybrid variant received Toyota Safety Sense on 27 May 2022 and sold until May 2023.

 In Brunei, the C-HR was launched in early 2018 and offered in the mid and high grade models with a petrol engine, and a hybrid model.
 It was discontinued in 2022.

-For Singapore and Taiwan, the C-HR is only offered with 1.2-litre 8NR-FTS petrol engine.
-Singapore only gets the FWD model in Active and Luxury grades.
+For Taiwan, the C-HR is only offered with 1.2-litre 8NR-FTS petrol engine.
 Buyers in Taiwan can choose the FWD and AWD models.

+In Singapore, it received the FWD model in Active and Luxury grades by the local distributor with the 1.2-litre engine while hybrid 1.8-litre models are offered by parallel importers.

 For the Chinese market, the C-HR is sold by GAC Toyota, while its twin model sold by FAW Toyota is called the IZOA (奕泽 (Yìzé)).
 The IZOA features a front bumper grille with horizontal lines instead of mesh on the C-HR.
 Both the C-HR and IZOA were revealed at the Auto Guangzhou in November 2017 and went on sale in April 2018.
 The electric vehicle (EV) variant of both the C-HR and IZOA were unveiled at the 18th Auto Shanghai on 16 April 2019, as the first battery electric vehicle in Toyota's upcoming lineup.

 The C-HR EV went on sale in China in April 2020.
 The electric motor produces 150 kW and 300 Nm of torque.
 The 54.3 kWh lithium-ion battery pack is claimed to deliver a range of up to 400 km as per NEDC.

 In late 2020, the comparatively expensive (being a fully imported model from Thailand) C-HR was discontinued in Malaysia, leading to declining sales.
 It was replaced by the Corolla Cross, launched in late March 2021.